-Just because you are a single woman buying a house by yourself, doesn’t mean you have to make the decision alone.
+Just because you are single and buying a home doesn’t mean you have to make the decision alone.
 In addition to feedback from your buyer’s agent, bring friends or family with you to look at houses.
 They may notice things that you don’t, and they can serve as a tiebreaker if you wind up torn between two options.

 Saving to buy a home as a single woman